Monash University: Indonesia

-The Monash University Indonesia will open its doors in October 2021, focusing on offering master's degree and PhDs in Data Science, Urban Design, Business Innovation, and Public Policy & Management.
-The planned campus is located in BSD City, Tangerang, Banten.
+The Monash University, Indonesia, opened its doors in October 2021, focusing on postgraduate programs offering master's degree and PhDs.
+Currently the campus offers several Master's degree programs including: Data Science, Cybersecurity, Urban Design, Business Innovation, Public Policy & Management, Marketing & Digital Communications, Public Health, and Sustainability.
+The campus is located in BSD City, Tangerang, Banten.

+The campus plans to expand to undergraduate courses from July 2026, with bachelor degrees in design, digital business, and information technology.

 Former campuses

 Gippsland

 As part of the university's expansion in the 1990s, Monash took over the operations of the Gippsland Institute of Advanced Education in 1990.
-The commitment to regional higher education on the part of the university was a progressive and bold step, however, the operation of the Gippsland campus was always fraught with some tension between the priorities of the metropolitan-centred campuses at Clayton and Caulfield versus the needs and aspirations of the regional one.

-The Gippsland campus was designed in order to provide courses via distance education.
-Between 2005 and 2010, many of these programs were transferred to city campuses, thus losing their appeal to regional areas.
+The Gippsland campus provided courses via distance education.
+However, between 2005 and 2010, many of these programs were transferred to city campuses, thus losing their appeal to regional areas.
 At its peak enrolment in 2007, the campus was home to 2,000 on-campus students, 5,000 off-campus students and nearly 400 staff.
-The campus sits in the Latrobe Valley town of Churchill, 142 km east of Melbourne on 63 hectares of landscaped grounds.
-Until 2014 it was the only non-metropolitan campus of Monash University.
-The campus offered many undergraduate degrees, attracting students from the Latrobe Valley, East and West Gippsland.
+The campus was located in the Latrobe Valley town of Churchill.
+Until 2014, it was the only non-metropolitan campus of Monash University.